-The Kyoto University European Center, Heidelberg Office supports the university’s research and education activities in Europe, promotes the internationalization of faculty and students, and enhances the university’s international public relations, industry-government-academia collaboration and international networks.
-The Heidelberg office performs following 4 key roles.
-The office will also serve as a contact point for the Japanese members of the German-Japanese HeKKSaGOn University Consortium (see below for details).
+The Kyoto University European Center in Heidelberg supports the university’s research and education activities in Europe, promotes the internationalization of faculty and students, and enhances the university’s international public relations, industry-government-academia collaboration and international networks.
+The office in Heidelberg performs following 4 key roles and also serves as a contact point for the Japanese members of the German-Japanese HeKKSaGOn University Consortium (see below for details).

 1. Research Support in Europe